A Missouri congregation explores “How Welcoming are We?” with Covenant Network of Presbyterians leader

 Tags: 223rd general assembly 2018, covenant network of presbyterians, inclusive language, jesus christ, lgbtqia+, lord's table, rev. brian ellison, rev. chris miller, sexuality, trinity presbyterian church springfield missouri

-Ministries: Gender & Racial Justice, Vital Congregations
+Ministries: Gender, Racial and Intercultural Justice, Vital Congregations